This guide describes the differences between master and mail processing accounts, if you have implemented got advanced account administration.

 Administrators logged on to the master account can import users to the master or any nested account.
 A remoteaccountcode field is used in the spreadsheet to identify which account to add the user to.
 Additionally a Allow Address Migration field can be used to migrate addresses from one Mail Processing account to another.

 Master Administrators can import user addresses directly into administrator roles for mail processing accounts.
 Supported roles are:

 - Gateway Administrator.

 Mail Processing Accounts

-Mail Processing accounts are similar to standard Mimecast accounts with a few exceptions.
+Mail processing accounts are similar to standard Mimecast accounts with a few exceptions.

-If importing email addresses using a spreadsheet, these will automatically be learned by the Master account.
-The Import to Group option is not available.
-A new field is visible when navigating to Administration | Directories | Imports:
+- If importing email addresses using a spreadsheet, these are automatically learned by the Master account.

-The email address in the Notification Email field is used when addresses could not be saved to the Master account because the same address already exists and is linked to another remoteaccouncode as described earlier in this article.
+- A Notification Email field is available in the Directories | Imports menu item.
+This is used to notify a user when addresses cant be saved to the master account, because the same address already exists that is linked to another remoteaccountcode as described above.